vectordotdev/timber-ruby/README.md

-This structure isn't arbitrary either, it follows the [log event JSON schema](https://github.com/timberio/log-event-json-schema), which formalizes the structre, creates a contract with downstream consumers, and improves stability.
+This structure isn't arbitrary either, it follows the [log event JSON schema](https://github.com/timberio/log-event-json-schema), which formalizes the structure, creates a contract with downstream consumers, and improves stability.

 So what can you do with this data?
-Amazing things:

 1. [**Tail a user** - `user.id:1`](https://timber.io/docs/app/tutorials/tail-a-user/)
 2. [**Trace a request** - `http.request_id:abcd1234`](https://timber.io/docs/app/tutorials/view-in-request-context/)